andrew-chang-dewitt/pyspec/README.md

 import example
 ```

-Next, use pyspec's `describe()` method, giving it a short description of
+Next, use PySpec's `describe()` method, giving it a short description of
 the test group, & assign it to a variable.

 ```python